-Rougher flotation tests were carried out under the standard processing conditions at the Maria Dama process plant at Segovia, which include a rougher flotation slurry density of 35% solids and a retention time of 12 minutes.
+The rougher flotation tests were conducted at the Maria Dama process plant in Segovia under standard processing conditions, which included a rougher flotation slurry density of 35% solids and a retention time of 12 minutes.
 The Zancudo mineralization resulted in 62.5% Au recovery and 68.9% Ag recovery into a rougher flotation concentrate containing 31.6 g/t Au and 699.5 g/t Ag (Table 13-3).